utahjohnnymontana/DVD-Rip-Prep/README.md

 their times files so that others don't have to start from scratch.
 Of course, maybe I will find an automatic solution soon enough to make that unnecessary.
 Only time will tell.

+The script now creates a temp directory named 00DRP that contains log files and subdirectories for the output of all the intermediate steps.
+If you find that a video didn't complete, check the log files and you are bound to discover that one of the segments needs adjustment.

+By default, the final output of the script will be both a "rejoined" MKV that contains only the video and a "merged" MKV that add the source MKV file back in.
+You should use the rejoined file for your TVAI upscaling.
+The merged file is primarily there so that you can check it and make sure that the audio still syncs.

+You can run:
+drp					| batch mode
+drp -d				| dry run batch mode
+drp <file>			| single file
+drp -d <file>		| single file dry run

+There are settings at the top of the script file that you can change.
+They are explained in the comments.

+The script requires a system that runs a bash shell (linux/unix/mac or Windows with the linux subsystem) and ffmpeg, mediainfo, and mkvtoolnix must be installed.

+This is way more complicated than it was originally, has overall poor error handling, and not much in the way of sanity checking, so it is pertty fragile.
+If you give it anything unexpected, it is likely to break in a fairly ugly fashion.
+Don't expect too much.
+Any kind of feedback is welcome.
+I will do my best to fix problems, but this is just a little hobby project for me, so it might not happen that fast.